Updated for tax season 2019.

 Buying a home can help lower your tax bill.
 In fact, tax breaks for homeownership are a primary motivation for many people to buy their own home.

 To get the maximum tax benefit from your home purchase, it’s important to understand what’s available to you.

-Keep these tax considerations in mind when you purchase a home.
+Keep these tax deductions for homeowners in mind when you purchase a home.

 The interest and property tax portions of your mortgage payment are deductible

 Your house payment includes both interest and principal payments.

 You may also pay insurance and property tax payments to your mortgage holder.
 They, in turn, pay those amounts to the appropriate entity when they’re due.
 When required, you may also pay other charges, like insurance premiums.

 Private mortgage insurance premiums are deductible

 Private mortgage insurance (PMI) is coverage your lender may require you to buy if you put less than 20 percent down when purchasing your home.
 It protects the lender against your default.
 If you itemize and the insurance contract was issued after 2006, you can deduct the amount of your PMI.